 Add 1/2 teaspoon to 1 teaspoon of salt for each cup of uncooked rice.
 If you’re using plain water, then I’d say head closer to the 1 teaspoon.
 If you’re using any kind of broth or flavorings, you can probably stay around 1/2 teaspoon.

 Now for the water.
 You’re going to use 1.3 times more water than you have rice.
-A lot of recipes have you use the same amount of water as rice, and I tell you, it just doesn’t work.
+A lot of recipes have you use the same amount of water as rice, and I tell you, less water just doesn’t work.
 At least not in my Instant Pot.
 My model of Instant Pot is the 8 quart Duo over here, by the way.

 So, what does that mean?
 If you’ve measured 1 cup of uncooked plain long grain rice into your sieve and rinsed it and then put it into your Instant Pot, you’re going to add 1 and 1/3 cups of water.
 If you’ve started with 1 and 1/2 cups of rice, you’ll use 2 cups of water.
 If you start with 2 cups of water, you’ll use 2 and 2/3 cups of water.